greenelab/deep-review/sections/06_discussion.md

 *Classical machine learning recommendations were to have 10x samples per number of parameters in the model.*

-*Number of parameters in an MLP.
-Convolutions and similar strategies help but do not solve*
+*Number of parameters in an MLP - convolutions and similar strategies help but do not solve*

 *Bengio diet networks paper*